Help - Maintaining your approvals - Radiation Assurance

 In addition, the email from the HRA will also explain how the email confirming Radiation Assurance is in place should be shared.
 Who you share the email with will depend on whether a REC favourable opinion for the main study has been obtained.
 If your application has:

-• not yet received a REC favourable opinion you should include this email in the submission to ARSAC (where required), and in the local information pack to participating sites.
+• ·not yet received a REC favourable opinion you should include this email in the submission to ARSAC (where required), and in the local information pack to participating organisations.

-• received a REC favourable opinion you should include this email in the amendment submission to the regulatory bodies specified in the Amendments for projects conducted in the NHS/HSC section of the Help pages, the ARSAC (where required), and in the amendment notification to participating sites.
+• received a REC favourable opinion you should include this email in the modification submission to the regulatory bodies specified in the modification for projects conducted in the NHS/HSC section of the Help pages, the ARSAC (where required), and in the modification notification to participating organisations.

-You should be aware that the standardised fee to pay for a change or an amendment is different to that for new submissions (except for an amendment to add ionising radiation exposures for the first time).
-For further guidance you should review the amendments section of the Payments Framework Guidance.
+You should be aware that the standardised fee to pay for a change or a modification is different to that for new submissions (except for a modification to add ionising radiation exposures for the first time).
+For further guidance you should review the modifications section of the

 Back to the top